Sushi0998/Max-Cut/README.md

 The maximum cut value come out to be 192

-The search for the best value if very irregular
+The search for the best value is very irregular
 # Beta = -1

 ![image](https://github.com/Sushi0998/CodeInR/assets/99321988/0bb30d7d-908f-4203-9cf4-77c65cdd5aa5)

 The maximum cut value come out to be 2165

-Yhe given the code strictly looks for the best value and looks a bit linear in downward direction.
+The grapgh looks in a bit linear in downward direction.